GenRockeR/freeradius/README.md

 This is a freeradius setup that uses a python script to control user-password authentication and MACs to place user+MAC combinations into the proper vlan.
 This was done on Arch linux (in a container, as root)

+## overview

+For definitive information and guides about freeradius, visit the project [site](http://freeradius.org/)

+### Summarized

+FreeRadius is a server that provides the following three things:

+- Authentication (Your driver's license proves that you're the person you say you are
+- Authorization (Your driver's license lets you drive your car, motorcycle, or CDL)
+- Accounting (A log shows tat you've driven on these roads at a certain date)

 ## goals

 * Support a port-restricted LAN (+wifi) in a controlled physical area